 INSPIRE: Women’s Business Conference

 INSPIRE Women’s Business Conference was created for forward-looking women business owners and business leaders in our community.
-These women seek to increase their knowledge to overcome challenges they face in business, build their confidence with new skills, effectively community value to their customers, and bring innovation into their organization.
+These women seek to increase their knowledge to overcome challenges they face in business, build their confidence with new skills, effectively communicate value to their customers, and bring innovation into their organization.

 Date: September 29, 2017